-- FAR FROM THE 'H' Try to maximize the distance from the 'H' bracket ... but: - CLEAR OF BOTTOM BEARING If it is the bottom bracket keep clear of the bottom bearing - recommend 2 in./5 cm. of stainless showing above the bottom - ➤ LEAVE ROOM FOR DRIVE UNIT If it is the top bracket leave 7 inches (18 cm.) of shaft for the Drive Unit to sit on. - FOR VERY LONG SHAFTS If the drive unit is particularly high means the shaft is an X+? the bracket should be within 25 inches (65 cm) of the top but preferably closer. - 4.
+- 3. DETERMINE POSITION FAR FROM THE 'H' Try to maximize the distance from the 'H' bracket ... but: - CLEAR OF BOTTOM BEARING If it is the bottom bracket keep clear of the bottom bearing recommend 2" (5 cm) of stainless showing above the bottom - LEAVE ROOM FOR DRIVE UNIT If it is the top bracket leave 7" (18 cm) of shaft for the Drive Unit to sit on. - ➢ FOR VERY LONG SHAFTS If the drive unit is particularly high means the shaft is an X+? the bracket should be within 25" (65 cm) of the top but preferably closer if possible. - 4.
 TIGHTEN ONTO SHAFT Tighten bolt (C) lightly to hold it temporarily in place. - 5.
 ESTMATE TUBE LENGTHS BASED ON WHERE YOU WISH TO POSITION FLANGES Estimate the required length of the struts.